ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/roscon_uk_2025_state_estimation.md

 **Fuse - Factor Graph Optimization**

 Fuse is a general architecture for performing sensor fusion using factor graphs.
-Unlike traditional filtering approaches, factor graph optimization considers a history of measurements to jointly optimize the robot’s trajectory.
+Unlike traditional filtering approaches, factor graph optimization considers a history of measurements to jointly optimize the robot's trajectory.
 This batch optimization approach can produce more accurate results by reasoning about past measurements and future constraints simultaneously.
 The workshop covers: